torsdag den 10. oktober 2024

 AI Training Is Not Covered Under Standard Publishing Agreements.

 A trade publishing agreement grants just that: a license to publish.
 AI training is not publishing, and a publishing contract does not in any way grant that right.
 AI training is not a new book format, it is not a new market, it is not a new distribution mechanism.
 Licensing for AI training is a right entirely unrelated to publishing, and is not a right that can simply be tacked onto a subsidiary-rights clause.
 It is a right reserved by authors, a right that must be negotiated individually for each publishing contract, and only if the author chooses to license that right at all.
+Link/

 Anne Schjoldager, Helle Dam Jensen, Tina Paulsen Christensen& Kristine Bundgaard: